 Play continues until either all the cards are removed from the pyramid, in which case it's a win, or until no more cards may be sent to the Foundation and the Stock will allow no more cards to be sent to the Waste, in which case it's a loss.

 The game screen is made up of 4 different areas.

-In the upper part of the screen is the Pyramid.
-This is where calls are laid out at the start of a game and where most of the action occurs during game play.
+In the upper part of the screen is the pyramid.
+This is where the cards are laid out at the start of a game and where most of the action occurs during gameplay.

 The Waste is directly to the right of the Stock.
 When it's empty, it's just the background of the game, and when it contains one or more cards, they are face-up and squared.

 A click on a non-empty Stock causes one card to be removed from the Stock and placed into the Waste, where it can potentially be played by the player.